Toloka/docs/en/template-builder/templates/product-photo-search.md

   ```
   {% endcut %}

-- A combination of [condition.any](../reference/condition.any.md), [condition.required](../reference/condition.required.md), and [condition.equals](../reference/condition.equals.md): Checks that either the product image is uploaded or the **No photo found** option is selected.
+- A combination of [condition.any](../reference/condition.any.md), [condition.required](../reference/condition.required.md), and [condition.equals](../reference/condition.equals.md)inside the `validation` property: Checks that either the product image is uploaded or the **No photo found** option is selected.

   {% cut "Show code" %}